1) The 1st Bundesliga

 The measure used here for the deviation in average points expectation provides measurable information about this, but it was probably a “problem” specific to the 2010/2011 inaugural season (the fan thanked) that the Bundesliga produced a particularly large number of surprises.
 This was reflected in the figures.
 Now the phenomenon can be observed further.
 Is the Bundesliga also exciting in this respect?
-More exciting than elsewhere?(At the same time, a large deviation in this category could simply mean that computers or feeders do not know their business well)
+More exciting than elsewhere?(At the same time, a large deviation in this category could simply mean that computers or feeders are bad at their trade)

-Liga 1 ø Deviation Change from previous week
+Rank Country League 1 ø Point deviation Change from previous week Number of games

 j.
 Goal expectations and their deviations